BenTaylorPublic/screeps/README.md

 Attack creeps to kill construction sites

+Attack creeps need to not update target every 5 ticks
+    Because when I indicate what to target, it just gets removed in 5 :( Possibly leave a flag to set that
+    Maybe use the setting memory logic

 Signing controller with flag string
     Flag limit is 60 characters
     Sign limit is 100 characters